WallStreetMojo

 Relevance and Use

-Depreciation expense is an indirect expense and important accounting procedure for an organization to estimate the book value of an asset after its usage during the accounting period.
-The use of the Deprecation formula is to spread the cost of the asset over its useful life, thereby reducing the huge expense burden in a single year.
-Following are the importance of depreciation formula in accounting:
+Depreciation is an indirect expense and an important accounting procedure for an organization to estimate the book value of an asset after its usage during the accounting period.
+The Depreciation formula uses the Deprecation formula to spread the asset's cost over its useful life, thereby reducing the huge expense burden in a single year.
+Following are the importance of the depreciation formula in accounting:

-• Since depreciation is a non-cash expense, it helps the entity to reduce its tax liabilities.
+• Since depreciation is a non-cash expense, it helps entity to reduce its tax liabilities.

 • At the time of sale of the asset, the company can estimate its profit/loss on the sale of the asset after considering its usage, which is in the form of depreciation.